da5nsy/ReproducibleResearch/episodes/step2TidyFiles.md

 A helpful resource can be found here: [Paper on the prevention and handling of the missing data](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3668100/)

+How to handle missing data in cells can be covered by this section of (Data Carpentry in Ecology)[https://datacarpentry.org/spreadsheet-ecology-lesson/02-common-mistakes.html#null]

 Later, we will talk about how to test for missing data.